urbansportsclub/events/README.md

 List of the available configuration parameters with their description can be found in [configuration overview](docs/CONFIGURATION.md).

 ## Installation
-To get started, you just need to pull the onefit/events package into your application.
+To get started, you just need to pull *onefit/events* package into your application.

 For the laravel applications the service is auto-discoverable, so beside pulling the package and specifying application events, there is not much to do.

-For lumen applications, both *EventsServiceProvider* and *events* configuration should be manually registered inside of the *bootstrap/app.php* for given lumen app.
+For lumen applications, both *EventsServiceProvider* and *events* configuration should be manually registered inside of the *bootstrap/app.php* for given lumen application.

 In a nutshell, the package is plug-and-play.
 After you pull the package inside of your app (most likely using ```composer update onefit/events```), the only thing you need to do is to specify which of the events your application should produce.
 For this purpose we extended the existing laravel functionality of the observers and listeners.